equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 <a  href="//doi.org/10.1021/acs.est.5b05920" target="_blank" rel="noopener">Biver, M., Filella, M., 2016.
 Bulk dissolution rates of cadmium and bismuth tellurides as a function of pH, temperature and dissolved oxygen.
 Environmental Science & Technology 50, 4675−4681</a>.

-Biver, M., Quentel, F., Filella, M., 2015.
+<a  href="//doi.org/10.1016/j.talanta.2015.07.010" target="_blank" rel="noopener">Biver, M., Quentel, F., Filella, M., 2015.
 Direct determination of tellurium and its redox speciation at the low nanogram level in natural waters by catalytic cathodic stripping voltammetry.
-Talanta 144, 1007–1013. doi:10.1016/j.talanta.2015.07.010
+Talanta 144, 1007–1013</a>.

-Blanc, E., 1920 Determination of the dissociation constants of some mineral acids.
-Journal de Chimie Physique 18, 28–45. [in French] (Détermination de la constante de dissociation de quelques acides minéraux)
+<a  href="//doi.org/10.1051/JCP/1920180028" target="_blank" rel="noopener">Blanc, E., 1920 Determination of the dissociation constants of some mineral acids [Détermination de la constante de dissociation de quelques acides minéraux].
+Journal de Chimie Physique 18, 28–45 [in French]</a>.

 Bouroushian, M., 2010.
 Electrochemistry of the Chalcogens.
 In ‘Electrochemistry of Metal Chalcogenides’(ed Bouroushian M) pp. 57-75 (Springer Verlag: Heidelberg, Germany)